aneury1/DoDevEditor/README.md

 these:

 - Edit Code
-- Open folder
+- Open folder and show its structure.
-- Syntax Highlight
+- Syntax Highlight(at least for C++)
-- Menu for Editing
+- Menu for Editing text in a simple way.
-- For Search
+- For Search in open and other files in a folder structure

 # Plugin System

-Well I Would like to allow plugin developers, to add other menus in main menu. the layout would be similar to other editors side panel for project navigation and other stuff, bottom container, toolbar with editor inside(this could be customizable to add differents of kind of editor).
+Well I Would like to allow plugin's developers, to add other menus in main menu. the layout would be similar to other editors side panel for project navigation and other stuff, bottom container, toolbar with editor inside(this could be customizable to add differents of kind of editor), probably more than that but let leave as is now.

 # Dependecies